Bankruptcy and Preparing for Retirement

 What is bankruptcy?

 Bankruptcy is a legal process where someone in a lot of debt can cancel or redistribute the money they owe.
 A bankruptcy lawyer can help with the process.
 There are several types of bankruptcy, but the most common are chapter 7 and chapter 13.

 Chapter 7 bankruptcy, a person’s debt is canceled by the court; this is liquidation.
 The household income has to fall below a certain level in order to qualify for this type of bankruptcy.
-Also, selling your property and other assets will occur to pay off your debt.
 Chapter 13 bankruptcy, a new repayment plan is created for existing debt; this is reorganization.
 Instead of selling assets, the debtor must eventually pay back the money with their regular income.
 As well as, talk to a bankruptcy attorney to figure out which chapter you should file under.

 Can money in a retirement account be claimed by bankruptcy?

 Having a 401 (k), or other retirement accounts the cash is safe under chapter 7 bankruptcy

 When creating a repayment plan, the amount of money in your retirement account will not be taken into consideration under chapter 13 bankruptcy.
 The only exception to this is if you have a very large amount saved in an IRA.
 This may be available to creditors.
 The current cap is $1,362,800.
 This amount changes every three years based on the cost of living.
 The next switch will be on April 1, 2022.

 What if I file for bankruptcy after retirement?

 Consult with a bankruptcy lawyer for your individual situation.

 Looking for a bankruptcy attorney?